The project is currently in the definition and planning phase.

 In addition to residential neighborhood construction, the developing Town Center Plan is expected to increase all types of traffic on this corridor.
 The Town Center Sub Area Plan completed in 2007, listed the southern portion of this corridor as needing improvements for turn lanes, and pedestrian and bicycle safety improvements.
 With SE 4th St being improved for mobility and access to the west half of the Town Center, and with the more recent connection at Pine Meadows, City Council gave direction to staff to analyze and develop an improvement plan for the complete corridor.

 Key components of the preliminary engineering phase consist of reviewing historic information, performing preliminary engineering studies for traffic and environment, and collaborating with the public to develop a corridor plan that best balances Sammamish's community goals which are detailed in the Comprehensive Plan.
-Below is a list of comprehensive plan goals pertaining to this project.
+(See below for a detailed list of comprehensive plan goals pertaining to this project.)

 $500,000 Transportation Capital Improvement Fund (340-166-595-30-63-00 & 340-152-595-30-63-00)